top of page

 The noun 'connection' has its etymological origins in the Latin word 'connexionem,' which is derived from 'con-' meaning 'together' and 'nectere' meaning 'to tie' or 'to bind.'
 This etymology beautifully conveys the essence of 'connection' as a link or bond that ties things 'together,' whether they are people, objects, or ideas.
 It implies a sense of interdependence and relationship between different elements.
 The term 'connection' maintains its etymological connection to the concept of binding or tying things together, highlighting the idea of a meaningful and often vital relationship between the connected entities or concepts.

-Find the meaning of connection
+Find the correct meaning of the noun connection:

 Try Again!